 Following the procedure, your vision will begin to improve over the next couple of days.
 Blurriness may occur at first, but will dissipate as your eye heals.
 Mild itching and discomfort may also temporarily occur.
 You may be asked to wear an eye patch for a few days following surgery to protect your eye, and eyedrops may be prescribed to help prevent infection and reduce inflammation.
 Complete healing usually occurs within eight weeks.

 If you have been diagnosed with cataracts and wish to have a full range of vision without glasses, the Tecnis Multifocal lens may be for you.
-Patients should not receive this lens if they have experienced any previous trauma to the eye or have glaucoma.
 The best way to determine if Tecnis multifocal lenses are right for you is to schedule a consultation appointment with one of our eye care specialists.
 During this appointment, you will be able to discuss your symptoms and desired results with the doctor so that a treatment plan can be created for you.

 For more information regarding Tecnis multifocal lenses or cataract surgery, contact our team at Eye Care Physicians of New Jersey today.
 Your first step toward treatment will be to schedule a consultation appointment, which we will be happy to assist you with.